OpenFreeEnergy/gufe/docs/concepts/context.rst

 ``stdout`` / ``stderr``
-    Optional directories where the engine captures subprocess output triggered by the unit.
+    Optional directories where the engine captures subprocess output triggered by the ``ProtocolUnit``.
 The directories are removed automatically when the context closes.

 Keeping these handles bundled together and managed by a context manager lets